 - Brands that you can still find on eBay: Cole Haan Air (from Cole Haan’s late, great collaboration with Nike), Hollywould, Linea Paolo, Sacco, Sudini

-In our last poll on comfortable heels, readers mentioned other favorites including Alfani Step n’ Flex, Brooks Brothers, Butter, Calvin Klein, Coach, Corso Como, Enzo Angiolini, J.Crew, Joan & David Circa, Seychelles, VANELi, and Via Spiga.
+In our last poll on comfortable heels, readers mentioned other favorites including Alfani Step n’ Flex, Brooks Brothers, Butter, Calvin Klein, Coach, Enzo Angiolini, J.Crew, Joan & David Circa, Seychelles, VANELi, and Via Spiga.
 We’ve also named names for some of our least comfortable heels (brands and styles).
 If you’re looking to upgrade your shoe collection in general, you may want to check out our discussion on the different tiers and levels that people consider for shoes.

 Pictured below, a few of our (and readers’) perennial favorites:

 * Please remember that peep-toe shoes are not appropriate for every office; same with knee-high boots and shoes with heels higher than 3.5″ — we’ve even addressed whether Louboutins are appropriate for the office, and talked about metallic shoes.
-Also, don’t forget to check out our @corporettedeals Twitter stream for deals on shoes and more.
+Also, don’t forget to check out @corporettedeals on Twitter for deals on shoes and more.

 Readers, which brands are your favorite for comfort?
 Do you have any tips and tricks for making high heels more comfortable?